thadler/LazyLuna/README.md

 ## Project Overview

 #### Class Structure
 Sequence or use-case specific classes can be inherited from these base classes in order to address specific or novel uses.
 The classes interact with each other in order to allow for these multilevel comparisons as described in the class diagram below.
-A detailed explanation can be found here: https://www.nature.com/articles/s41598-022-10464-w
+A more detailed elaboration of the software architecture is documented in [this paper](https://www.nature.com/articles/s41598-022-10464-w).

 <p align="center"> <img src="docs/Figure_classdiagram.png" width="700" title="Lazy Luna's Class Diagram!"> </p>